 The company plans and develops serviced elderly housing facilities that collaborate with medical institutions, long-term care centers, and dispensing pharmacies to ensure an environment where residents can live safely with peace of mind.
 Wisteria N17, located in Sapporo, Hokkaido, is the company's first serviced elderly housing facility.
 Standard services include daily safety checks and 24-hour on-call emergency service while fee-based services such as meal catering and long-term care services are also available.
 Wisteria N17 is also networked with local medical institutions such as the general hospital, specialty clinics, dental clinics, and dispensing pharmacies.
 The company's fourth facility, Wisteria Senri-Chuo (Toyonaka, Osaka Prefecture), was launched in 2016, and the fifth facility, Wisteria Minami Ichijo (Sapporo, Hokkaido), was opened in November 2018.
-The company commented that Wisteria Minami Ichijo would be the last elderly housing planning and development project for a while, and that it would concentrate on increasing the occupancy rate of existing facilities for now.

-According to the company, investment for expansion of serviced elderly housing facilities came to an end in FY03/19, and it is now taking measures to boost occupancy rates at the Wisteria series facilities.
+According to the company, investment for expansion of serviced elderly housing facilities came to an end in FY03/19, and it is now taking measures to boost occupancy rates at the Wisteria series facilities, especially for the Wisteria Senri-Chuo and Wisteria Minami Ichijo.
 The company plans to focus on building a community where medical care and long-term care are offered as one, with dispensing pharmacies, hospitals, and long-term care and childcare facilities surrounding the serviced elderly housing facilities.